Updated September 17, 20255 min read

 • Evacuation routes — both out of your house and your local area

-Consider using lock boxes to securely store keys or fobs.
-This allows trusted neighbors or emergency contacts to access your home or vehicle if you’re unable to get there yourself during a crisis.
+After creating your family’s emergency plan, you should also consider how you’ll protect your home and property during a natural disaster.
+By using lock boxes to securely store keys or fobs, you can allow trusted neighbors or emergency contacts to access your home or vehicle if you’re unable to get there yourself during a crisis.
 Strategically placing these lock boxes ensures that help can reach your property when needed.
 Be sure to think through different scenarios, like during work or school hours, and have a plan for those, too.
 Practicing with the whole family can make it easier when the time comes.
-Visit Ready.gov and take the first step in "creating a disaster plan."
+Visit Ready.gov and take the first step in creating a disaster plan.

 Social security card image